neoforged/Documentation/docs/gettingstarted/modfiles.md

     - MyMod.java (renamed ExampleMod.java)
 ```

-## mods.toml
+## neoforge.mods.toml

-The `mods.toml` file, located at `src/main/resources/META-INF/mods.toml`, is a file in [TOML][toml] format that defines the metadata of your mod(s).
+The `neoforge.mods.toml` file, located at `src/main/resources/META-INF/neoforge.mods.toml`, is a file in [TOML][toml] format that defines the metadata of your mod(s).
 It also contains additional information on how your mod(s) should be loaded into the game, as well as display information that is displayed within the 'Mods' menu.
-The [`mods.toml` file provided by the MDK][mdkmodstoml] contains comments explaining every entry, they will be explained here in more detail.
+The [`neoforge.mods.toml` file provided by the MDK][mdkneoforgemodstoml] contains comments explaining every entry, they will be explained here in more detail.

-The `mods.toml` can be separated into three parts: the non-mod-specific properties, which are linked to the mod file; the mod properties, with a section for each mod; and the dependency configurations, with a section for each mod's or mods' dependencies.
-Some of the properties associated with the `mods.toml` file are mandatory; mandatory properties require a value to be specified, otherwise an exception will be thrown.
+The `neoforge.mods.toml` can be separated into three parts: the non-mod-specific properties, which are linked to the mod file; the mod properties, with a section for each mod; and the dependency configurations, with a section for each mod's or mods' dependencies.
+Some of the properties associated with the `neoforge.mods.toml` file are mandatory; mandatory properties require a value to be specified, otherwise an exception will be thrown.

 :::note
 In the default MDK, Gradle replaces various properties in this file with the values specified in the `gradle.properties` file.
 For example, the line `license="${mod_license}"` means that the `license` field is replaced by the `mod_license` property from `gradle.properties`.
 Values that are replaced like this should be changed in the `gradle.properties` instead of changing them here.